 We help our clients decide whether or not accepting the compensation offered for the property is in their best interest.
 We can negotiate or, when necessary, litigate with the condemnor regarding its right to take the property or the amount of just compensation owed.
 We scrutinize the public purpose of the proposed acquisition, evaluate bad faith negotiation issues, and critique the amount of compensation, the form of payment, and whether additional compensation, such as temporary business damages or severance damages, is warranted.

 Government regulatory condemnation can have an enormous impact on a property owner's financial interests.
-Rules, codes, statutes, and other forms of government regulation can render private property virtually valueless.
-When these are implemented, it is as if the government seized the property.
-Our lawyers can assist property owners in evaluating regulatory takings issues and, when appropriate, receive just compensation for the impact of the offending regulations.
+Rules, codes, statutes, and other forms of government regulation can render private property virtually useless.
+When these are implemented, it is as if the government seized the property or took away all of its value.
+Our lawyers can assist property owners in evaluating regulatory taking issues and, when appropriate, pursue just compensation for the impact of the offending regulations.

-Ramsden, Marfice, Ealy & Harris brings considerable eminent domain and condemnation law experience to these cases.
+Ramsden, Marfice, Ealy & Harris brings considerable eminent domain and condemnation law experience to the table.
+We have negotiated, settled and even litigated scores of eminent domain cases.
 Our condemnation law attorneys also have in-depth knowledge of many of the public entities involved.
 With the assistance of competent consultants, including engineers, appraisers, brokers, architects, and land use planners, we strive to meet our clients' goals of minimizing property loss and maximizing compensation.